CARSSCenter/OpenNerve-Implantable-Pulse-Generator/Tools/ota_updater/user-guide.md

 The binary must be **under 256 KB (262,144 bytes)**.
 The tool will tell you if it's too large before connecting.

+### 2. Put the IPG in BLE advertising mode

+The device must be actively advertising for the tool to find it.
+On a freshly powered-on device this happens automatically.
+If the device went to sleep, press the magnet switch or power-cycle to wake it.

-### 2. Pair the IPG to your computer
+### 3. Pair the IPG to your computer

 The IPG must be bonded to your computer before running the script.
 How to do this depends on your platform:

 **Windows:** Open the OpenNerve Windows app, connect to the IPG, then press "Quit" to disconnect.
 The passkey (`000000`) is handled automatically — no system dialog should appear.
+Ensure that after quitting the IPG goes back to BLE advertising mode, and is not in sleep mode.

-**macOS:** Open a BLE scanner such as [LightBlue](https://punchthrough.com/lightblue/), connect to the IPG (enter passkey `000000` if prompted), then disconnect.
+**macOS:** Open a BLE scanner such as [LightBlue](https://punchthrough.com/lightblue/), connect to the IPG (enter passkey `000000` if prompted).
 This bonds the device to macOS so the script can connect without re-pairing.

-### 3. Put the IPG in BLE advertising mode

-The device must be actively advertising for the tool to find it.
-On a freshly powered-on device this happens automatically.
-If the device went to sleep, press the magnet switch or power-cycle to wake it.
+You can run the OTA tool while the IPG is connected to the mac; the tool will identify the already-connected device and go straight to authentication.

 ### 4. Run the tool